Training and Community

 Training

 Check out recordings and slides of past Research Data Management webinars here.
-You can watch webinars covering:
+You can watch a variety of webinars including:

-Best Practices for Managing Data in Your Research is now also available as an online asynchronous module with interactive quizzes which should take approximately 1-2 hours: https://scds.github.io/rdm-best-practices/
+We also provide an online asynchronous module: Best Practices for Managing Data in Your Research which includes interactive quizzes which should take approximately 1-2 hours.

 If there is a topic you'd be interested in learning more about, please get in touch with us at rdm@mcmaster.ca